New Richmond:

 She was preceded in death by her parents, Merlin and Wilma Daugherty; her father- and mother-in-law, Gustov Bernard “Barney” and Doris Johnson; her sister-in-law, Patricia Johnson; and many beloved aunts, uncles, and cousins.

-A Celebration of Life service will be held at 11:00 a.m. on Friday, March 6, 2026, at Bakken-Young Funeral & Cremation Services 805 E Division Street River Falls, Wisconsin, with visitation one hour prior to the service.
-A lunch celebration will follow.
-A private internment will take place at Fort Snelling National Cemetery in Minneapolis, Minnesota.
+A Celebration of Life service was held at 11:00 a.m. on Friday, March 6, 2026, at Bakken-Young Funeral & Cremation Services 805 E Division Street River Falls, Wisconsin, with visitation one hour prior to the service.
+A lunch celebration followed.
+A private internment took place at Fort Snelling National Cemetery in Minneapolis, Minnesota.

 The family extends their heartfelt gratitude to Adoray Home Health and Hospice for their compassionate care and dedication.
 In lieu of flowers, memorials may be made to Adoray Home Health and Hospice at adoray.com.